 During the early years of my first startup, waterfall-style development was the norm.
-Unable to predict, teams would promise a deadline but deliver late.
+Unable to predict, product development teams would promise a deadline but deliver late.
 Discussions about this topic were extremely stressful and difficult.
 The saving grace of this type of thing was to cut back scope (ideally) in order to get as close to the committed date as possible.
 Conversations about this topic between engineering and product groups couldn’t just happen on the fly.
 They needed to be “scheduled” due to the distance between our groups.
 This took time and elevated tensions among our groups.

 We learned that our practices prevented us from sharing and owning challenges together.
 We had to fix that.

 Fast forward to AppFolio… due to physical proximity and actively getting to know one another, product managers and engineers are more open and honest with each other.
 Product managers get a daily or even hourly understanding of where things are at.
 Everyone is present together in their work-area and at regular team events.
 We can even discuss our work challenges during a team hike while going through a physical challenge.
 The chance of having negative surprises is greatly reduced.

-Example of a team discussing work visualized on a board in their team area.
+Example of product development teams discussing work visualized on a board in their team area.

 In summary, we are stronger when we face challenges together — regardless of what group we are in, or what reporting structure we have.
 Helping each other succeed helps us realize our goal of delighting our customers with our product development roadmap.